LimeChain/anchor-coverage-dwarf/README.md

    ```

    This will create an `sbf_trace_dir` directory with an LCOV file for each executable run.
+   There's a `PARSE_ONLY` bool option to allow building prior to parsing.

 3. Run the following command to generate and open an HTML coverage report: